-(a) The employer must submit a written request to the director.
-The request must include:

-(A) The arrangements that have been made to process present and future claims for which the employer is responsible;

-(B) A statement of all present and future claims liabilities for all liabilities incurred during the period of self-insurance; and

-(C) Any reports and moneys due the director under ORS 656.506, 656.612, and $656.614{\frac{1}{22}}$

-(b) The request under subsection (a) must be submitted at least 60 days before the desired date of cancellation.
-If the request to cancel is submitted fewer than 60 days before the desired date of cancellation, or otherwise does not meet the requirements of this section, the director may set a cancellation date later than the date requested $\frac{1}{25}$

-(c) If the self-insured employer will continue to have subject workers after the cancellation date, the employer must provide the director demonstrate compliance with ORS 656.017, before the desired date of cancellation, by causing one of the following to be filed with the director:

-(A)Proof of coverage provided by An an insurer filed proof of coverage for a workers' compensation insurance policy under ORS 656.017 and 656.419407, filed by the insurer;
+- (a) The employer must submit a written request to the director.
+The request must include: - (A) The arrangements that have been made to process present and future claims for which the employer is responsible; - (B) A statement of all present and future claims liabilities for all liabilities incurred during the period of self-insurance; and - (C) Any reports and moneys due the director under ORS 656.506, 656.612, and 656.614. - (b) The request under subsection (a) must be submitted at least 60 days before the desired date of cancellation.
+If the request to cancel is submitted fewer than 60 days before the desired date of cancellation, or otherwise does not meet the requirements of this section, the director may set a cancellation date later than the date requested. - (c) If the self-insured employer will continue to have subject workers after the cancellation date, the employer must demonstrate compliance with ORS 656.017, before the desired date of cancellation, by causing one of the following to be filed with the director: - (A) Proof of coverage provided by an insurer under ORS 656.407, filed by the insurer;

-(B) Evidence of a worker leasing arrangement as allowed under ORS 656.850Notice of client coverage provided by a worker leasing company under OAR 436-180-0110, filed by the worker leasing company; $or{\overline{3}}$

-(C) A copy of an assigned risk binder issued by the Plan Administrator of the Oregon Workers' Compensation Insurance Plan under that demonstrates compliance with ORS 656.052OAR 836-043-0044, filed by the Plan Administrator.; and

-(d) If the self-insured employer fails to provide the director evidence of coverage under subsection (c) before the desired date of cancellation, the self-insurance certification, including reports and moneys due the director under ORS 656.506, 656.612, and 656.614, will remain in effect.
+- (B) Notice of client coverage provided by a worker leasing company under OAR 436-180-0110, filed by the worker leasing company; or - (C) A copy of an assigned risk binder issued by the Plan Administrator of the Oregon Workers' Compensation Insurance Plan under OAR 836-043-0044, filed by the Plan Administrator. - (d) If the self-insured employer fails to provide the director evidence of coverage under subsection (c) before the desired date of cancellation, the self-insurance certification, including reports and moneys due the director under ORS 656.506, 656.612, and 656.614, will remain in effect.